kworkflow/patch-hub/paper/paper.md

 For these reasons, patch-hub can be viewed as a bridge between the traditional practices of kernel development — which depend on tools and technologies that are increasingly uncommon in modern software engineering — and more contemporary approaches that emphasize user experience as a means to boost productivity and reduce the likelihood of errors.
 Furthermore, when considered within the broader context of its integration with kw, patch-hub can significantly expand the potential for automation and, consequently, accelerate the entire development workflow.

+Another point worth highlighting is the tool's potential to serve as a platform for experimentation and metrics collection regarding the kernel contribution process.
+The analysis of data and feedbacks generated during its use could enable investigations into different aspects of the patch review cycle — such as review time, volume and engagement in reviews, among other metrics related to reviewers' interactions with patches.

+In this way, patch-hub not only facilitates the daily work of contributors, but also creates opportunities for comparative studies between its use and the traditional patch review flow, fostering broader discussions about collaboration and efficiency in large-scale projects, and specifically how these factors can affect the future of kernel Linux development.

 ### Next steps

+There are two clear next steps for patch-hub.
+The first is to improve the tool’s integration with its predecessor, kw, so that it becomes possible, for example, to compile and deploy a patch or patchset under review in a more automated way, directly from patch-hub itself.
+Furthermore, given the strong relationship between the tools, additional initiatives can be undertaken to enhance this integration, making the overall development flow even more centralized and seamless.

+The second step involves instrumenting patch-hub to enable, with user consent, the collection of telemetry data during its execution.
+By anonymizing and sending this information to a server, it would be possible to consolidate user data and analyze it to identify bottlenecks, understand usage patterns, and propose improvements that reduce friction in the revision flow.
+The existence of this metrics collection infrastructure will facilitate the design and comparison of future experiments involving Linux kernel developers.
+The existence of this metrics collection infrastructure will also facilitate the design and comparison of future experiments involving Linux kernel developers.
+Finally, it can support broader reflections on tool usage and user behavior, as discussed in the previous section.

 # Acknowledgements